Sajid-Zubair/TechFluent/README.md

 # Interview Question Generator

-A React-based web component for generating realistic, concise, and domain-specific **technical** and **behavioral** interview questions suitable for oral responses.
-This project leverages AI-generated prompts to provide users with high-quality, relevant interview practice questions.
+A dynamic React-powered web app designed to generate sharp, relevant, and domain-focused technical and behavioral interview questions — all crafted specifically for confident, oral responses.
+Harnessing the power of AI-driven prompts, this project delivers authentic interview practice that prepares you to impress recruiters with concise, real-world questions tailored to your field.
+Perfect for sharpening your speaking skills and boosting your interview readiness like never before!

 ---